• About Click&Boat

 Bonaire’s Wicked Wildlife

-Even if you have no interest in the wildlife on land there are plenty of other things to do.
-If you’re more interested in the fauna present in the sea than on land, you can go snorkeling.
+Even if you have no interest in the wildlife on land, there are plenty of other things to do.
+If you’re more interested in the fauna present in the sea than on land, you can go snorkelling.
 In the waters surrounding Bonaire, you might be lucky enough to spot turtles, rays, and even the occasional baby octopus.

 The Bahamas